MohitBharambe/Reel-Rec/readme.md

     ```sh
     git clone https://github.com/MohitBharambe/Reel-Rec.git
     ```
-2. Run the following command in the terminal:
+2. Run the following commands in the terminal:
     ```sh
-    Reel-Rec\install.bat
+    cd Reel-Rec
+    install.bat
     ```
 3. The Script will automatically create a virtual environment, install the required dependencies & start the app.